agnosto/fansly-recorder/README.md

 rcloneRemotePath = "remote:path/to/FanslyVods/"
 ```

 3. Replace instances of `webhook_url` to your webhook url for your notify channel, as well as replacing the id in `mention` for the role or user id to ping.
+As well as other small changes that will have comments to let you know.

 # Running